- Open Access

 Among patients with unilateral endometrioma 18 (85%) had homolateral flow alteration, only 1 (5%) had contralateral RI alteration and 2 (10%) had normal uterine artery flow.

-Surgical findings in patients with endometriosis and Doppler flow alterations (RI)
+Surgical findings in patients with endometrioma and their possible correlation with Doppler flow alterations are reported in Table 3.

 No surgical findings were significantly correlated to Doppler flow values.
 Moreover, no statistically significant correlation was found between RI values and pain symptom intensity (dysmenorrhea, dyspareunia and chronic pelvic pain) evaluated by VAS score system (p = NS).